Notorious (Duran Duran album): Contemporary reviews

 Notorious received mixed reviews from critics.
 Of those that were positive, critics praised the band's newfound maturity and improved songwriting.
 Jon Pareles of The New York Times wrote, "Duran Duran's newfound disillusionment may mark a step toward maturity...they managed to catch a trend on the upswing, perhaps Notorious suggests that for late 1980s grit and pessimism is coming into style."
 William Shaw of Smash Hits also praised the album calling it, "the best LP Duran Duran recorded...
 I know that Duran LPs of the past have been hugely popular but, until now, they were never all that good," and concludes that "But on Notorious, blimey!
 Duran seem to have found themselves."

 Mark Coleman of Rolling Stone wrote, "Notorious is by far the group's most consistently listenable work.
 But while it doesn't plunge to past depths, neither does it scale the giddy heights of irresistible hit singles like 'The Reflex'."
 Chris Williams of Los Angeles Times said of the production, "Nile Rodgers, is no miracle worker—he doesn't leave a stamp on his production efforts with meager artists so much as the veneer of an airbrush—but his studio prowess is punchy enough to make the usual ponderous material a tad easier to swallow.
 Nick Rhodes' omnipresent layers of synthesizers have more character and variety this time around."

+Notorious was ranked the sixth best album of 1986 in the seventh annual Smash Hits poll, votes for which were held before the album's release, something which Neil Tennant of the Pet Shop Boys (who were in fifth place) credited to Duran Duran's fanatical fanbase.
+John Taylor quipped that "if anyone had actually heard the album, we'd have come first."